OxyF1sh/google-homepage/README.md

-Recreation of the google homepage.
+Recreation of the Google homepage.
 First project from The Odin Project course.